-White Evangelicals Conflicted In Wake Of Roy Moore Accusations
+White Evangelicals Conflicted By Accusations Against Roy Moore

 Outside Alabama, however, many evangelicals are troubled.
 Conservative Christians have long railed against the evils of secular liberalism, and reports of sexual misconduct by Hollywood celebrities have fueled that narrative.
 With those misconduct charges now leveled against one of their own, evangelicals find themselves in a difficult position.

-"This is not something [where] we can say, 'This doesn't happen to us, because we're good and they're bad,'" says Katelyn Beaty, editor-at-large for Christianity Today, the magazine founded by evangelist Billy Graham.
-"This happens in every institution and in every community, and we would be naïve to think it doesn't happen among, quote-unquote, our people.' "
+"This is not something [where] we can say, 'This doesn't happen to us, because we're good and they're bad,' " says Katelyn Beaty, editor-at-large for Christianity Today, the magazine founded by evangelist Billy Graham.
+"This happens in every institution and in every community, and we would be naive to think it doesn't happen among, quote-unquote, our people.' "

 Indeed, the evangelical community may have some issues of its own where sexual harassment is concerned.
 When Kathryn Brightbill read reports of Moore pursuing teenage girls, it brought back memories of what she had encountered growing up in a fundamentalist Christian community.